aaarrvhh/SOP_in_fJOB/PE/i_D_R_A_C_training_note_202102.md

 RTCEM managed storage controllers, NVMe, BOSS.

-execute `Debugcontrol -l 10 -s 5 -s 10 -o 3` which can be collected for storeage logs (RTCEM and MCTP). press `F12 key` for Chrome browser when meet the WEB GUI relative issues. get the HAR `HTTP Archive format` file’s content to DF.
+execute `Debugcontrol -l 10 -s 5 -s 10 -o 3` which can be collected for storage logs (RTCEM and MCTP). press `F12 key` for Chrome browser when meet the WEB GUI relative issues. get the HAR `HTTP Archive format` file’s content to DF.
 PERC log: there are two interfaces that are TTY and I2C. it can get the logs through both interfaces.